What Is Cognitive Dissonance In Psychology?

 Rational living therapy (RLT) is a specific type of CBT primarily based on the idea that your thoughts about people and things influence your feelings, not the people and things themselves.

-How rational living therapy can help your mental health
+How rational living therapy helps improve mental health

 In general, a defining characteristic of cognitive dissonance is that it's psychologically distressing and uncomfortable.
 Yet, its damage can go beyond difficult emotions.
 When cognitive dissonance drives your behavior, it can alter the course of your life.
 If you notice mental tension or behaviors you don't understand, talking to a therapist may provide clarity.
 Similarly, if you have recognized instances of cognitive dissonance but aren’t sure how to resolve them, therapy can be beneficial.